Kevinpgalligan/ka/README.md

 * <https://www.hillelwayne.com/post/frink/>
 * <https://gmpreussner.com/research/dimensional-analysis-in-programming-languages>

-### Probability
+### Probability and Randomness
+First, the usual utilities for randomness:

+* `rand()` gives a random number in the range 0-1.
+* `seed(n)` sets the (integer) seed for random number generation and sampling.

-A number of discrete and continuous probability distributions / random variables are provided.
+Additionally, a number of discrete and continuous probability distributions / random variables are provided.
 Various properties of these distributions can be calculated, and they can be sampled from.
 A full list of distributions is shown below.
 For now, let's say we've already entered `X = Binomial(10, .5)`.
 Then:

 * `E(X)` or `mean(X)` gives the expectation, a.k.a. the mean.
 * `P(X=3)` gives the probability of the value 3 (discrete random variables only).